 There are leagues which offer soccer to players with special needs.
 This program is named TOPSoccer.
 This program allows special needs players to play sports, in a fun filled environment, with the help of 'soccer buddies', who are on the field with the players.
 For more information on the TOPSoccer program, visit the TOPSoccer page on this website.

-The TOPSoccer program does not exist in all District VIII leagues.
-The following lists the leagues within District VIII, who have a TOPSoccer program:
+The TOPSoccer program does not exist in all District VIII leagues, check with your local league.